J. A. O. Preus III: Personal life and death

 Preus and his wife Sherry had three children.
 His father, J. A. O. Preus II, was the eighth president of the LCMS and drew fame for his role in the church schism of the 1970s known as Seminex.
 His grandfather, J. A. O. Preus, was a politician who served as Minnesota's eighth state auditor and 20th governor.
 His extended family has been prominent in American Lutheranism, especially within the LCMS.
+His son Jack Preus IV is a teacher and sports coach.

 He died on August 4, 2022, at the age of 69.